 Simple English definitions for legal terms

-Read a random definition: in litem
+Read a random definition: work-furlough program

 The regula Catoniana is a rule in Roman law that says if something was void from the beginning, the passage of time cannot make it valid.
 This rule is named after the Roman legal scholar Cato and is often used to cancel a bequest if the person who made it did not have the ability to do so.